 Sir Graham Brady visited the SafeStore Altrincham collection site yesterday to donate a coat, Andy Burnham visited the collection point at Manchester Piccadilly station on Monday and donated a coat and Kate Green MP visited the SafeStore Old Trafford site on Friday.

-Human Appeal are also running Wrap Up Birmingham and Wrap Up Glasgow campaigns in partnership with flexible volunteering focused charity Hands On London, who are running the Wrap Up London campaign, the project which inspired Wrap Up Manchester, Birmingham and Glasgow.
+Human Appeal is also running Wrap Up Birmingham and Wrap Up Glasgow campaigns in partnership with flexible volunteering-focused charity Hands On London, which is running the Wrap Up London campaign, the project which inspired Wrap Up Manchester, Birmingham and Glasgow.

-Human Appeal have set up numerous donation points across Manchester, Glasgow and Birmingham, including locations as high profile as Manchester Piccadilly Railway Station and various SafeStore self storage locations across the cities, where the public can drop off unwanted coats until 23rd November.
+Human Appeal has set up numerous donation points across Manchester, Glasgow and Birmingham, including locations as high profile as Manchester Piccadilly Railway Station and various SafeStore self-storage locations across the cities, where the public can drop off unwanted coats until 23rd November.

-The appeal confinues until Friday 23rd November across Manchester, Birmingham and Glasgow so please visit https://humanappeal.org.uk/appeals/wrap-up-2018 to find out where your nearest drop off point is.”
+The appeal continues until Friday 23rd November across Manchester, Birmingham and Glasgow.
+Be sure to check for your nearest drop-off point.”